Mobile phone intercept scanner

 as the information could have been intercepted by anyone by means of an

-knew his conversation could be overheard as he was pre-warned by a message
+knew that the conversation could be overheard as he was pre-warned by a message

 All in all a 'grey area'.